Simon F. Pauxtis: Playing career

-Pauxtis still in law school at Penn when he was signed with the Cincinnati Reds in 1909 as a new recruit to help pick up the slack in the team left by injuries of team players Tom Clarke and Frank Roth.
+After losing his college eligibility, Pauxtis signed with the New York Highlanders.
+In June 1909, his contract was purchased by Altoona of the Tri-State League.
+Later that year, he was acquired by the Cincinnati Reds to help pick up the slack in the team left by injuries of team players Tom Clarke and Frank Roth.
 He played for the Reds for the 1909 season playing his first official game on September 18 and his last game on October 5.
 Pauxtis officially played for four games.
+At the end of the year, he was sent down to the Rock Island Islanders, but Pauxtis refused to report.
+In 1911, he played 80 games for the Syracuse Stars of the New York State League.